 Serious whiplash could also cause a torn cartilage injury.
 When the head moves very quickly back and forth, in a jerking motion, it could cause the tendons and ligaments in the neck to be injured.
 If the jerking force is violent enough, it could also cause damage to the cartilage.
-Should you have suffered whiplash, and someone else could be held liable for the accident you were injured in, you may be able to claim compensation for your injury.
+Should you have suffered whiplash, and someone else could be held liable for the accident you were injured in, you may be able to claim torn cartilage injury compensation.

 If your employer did not take reasonable actions to protect your health and safety at work, and you suffered cartilage injuries, you may be able to claim torn cartilage compensation from them.
 There are a number of different ways in which this type of injury could happen at work which may lead to torn cartilage injury claims.
 And these injuries include accidents that could be caused by:

 - Manual handling injuries stemming from lack of training

 - Trip hazards not being managed (e.g. obstructions not being moved)